Cryptojacking cover

 • Deploying online ads infected with JavaScript code that auto-execute once loaded on the victim’s browser.

-They only steal CPU processing power which slows down performance.
-However, don’t treat it lightly because long-term overclocking and overheating can ultimately damage your computer.
+They only steal CPU processing power, slowing down performance.
+However, don’t treat it lightly because long-term overclocking and overheating can damage your computer.

 How to Detect Cryptojacking Activity?

-Thus, if your device is affected by cryptojacking, the first thing you will notice is that your device is working slower than usual.
-And in this case, we are not talking about a website that loads slowly but about the whole system having decreased performance.
-Furthermore, you may notice that your device’s battery drains quicker than under normal circumstances.
+Thus, if your device is affected by cryptojacking, the first thing you will notice is that it is working slower than usual.
+In this case, we are not talking about a website that loads slowly but about the system’s decreased performance.
+Furthermore, you may notice that your device’s battery drains quicker than normal.

 In some cases, you may also notice that your device is overheating, considering that the CPU is running more data than it usually does.